Outlook bugs and issues

 The RPC/HTTP libraries always transmit Basic authorization using the system default locale's codepage.
 In fact, if the password entered into the authorization dialog cannot be represented in that encoding, no Authorization header will be sent at all in the HTTP request.

 Exchange Server interprets passwords received via the Basic authorization header as UTF-8 at first and, should the password validation fail, it will retry using the codepage of the default locale of the server system.
-This means that a client with Japanese locale (with cp932) will never be able to connect to an Exchange Server running with English locale (with cp1252) with Basic-type authentication.
+This means that a Windows client using Japanese locale (codepage 932) will never be able to connect to an Exchange Server running with English locale (Codepage 1252) using Basic-type authentication.

 Unlike Windows, installations of contemporary Linux systems exclusively use UTF-8.
 As such, there is no second charset that would make sense for a server process to try.